5 Unique Things to Do In Coyoacán, Mexico

 1. Take a Bike or Walking Tour

-One day, I took a bike tour of the city and a walking tour another day, so I explored quite a bit.
-Traffic in Mexico City can be a bit wild, but in Coyoacán, there’s a slower pace, which makes bike riding manageable and the best way to get around and see the most of the city.
-Biking or walking around the several main blocks in the city center is a great way to explore the many shops, restaurants, historic homes and neighborhoods the city is made up of.
+Traffic in Mexico City can be a bit wild, but in Coyoacán, there’s a slower pace.
+This makes bike riding manageable and the best way to get around and see the most of the city.
+Biking or walking around the several main blocks in the city center is a great way to explore.
+There are many shops, restaurants, historic homes and neighborhoods.

-The city is small, wildly historical, and bohemian, meaning it has modern updates that make it more approachable than other cities around Mexico City.
-Coyoacán is an upper-middle-class community, so the streets are filled with shops, restaurants, plenty of public spaces, and town squares every few blocks.
-Could you ask for more?
-Yes, you can always ask for churros – and in Coyoacán, you’ll get them.
+The city is small, wildly historical, and bohemian.
+It has modern updates that make it more approachable than other neighborhoods around Mexico City.
+Coyoacán is an upper-middle-class community, so the streets are filled with shops, restaurants, and plenty of public spaces.
+There is a different town square every few blocks.

 2. Frida Kahlo House and Museum

 You won’t have any trouble finding Frida’s house in Coyoacán.
-One, its bright blue and maroon paint makes it immediately recognizable to any Frida fan.
-Two, follow the street vendors selling everything imaginable you can put a face on.
-Three, look for the people.
+One, its bright blue and maroon paint makes it immediately recognizable.
+Two, follow the street vendors.
+They line the streets selling everything imaginable you can put Frida’s face on.
+They will lead you to the house.

 If you want to visit, plan.
 You can only buy tickets online, and they sell out weeks in advance.